newrelic/k8s-metadata-injection/README.md

 ### Documentation

-Aside from the code documentation, this project has its API documentation in the `openapi.yaml` file.
-Note that this means the schema of the requests the webhook server is supposed to receive.
-It depends on the currently supported Kubernetes versions.
+Please use the [Open Api 3.0 spec file](openapi.yaml) as documentation reference.
+Note that it describes the schema of the requests the webhook server replies to.
+This schema depends on the currently supported Kubernetes versions.

 You can go to editor.swagger.io and paste its contents there to see a rendered version.